claudiu-persoiu/php-subtitle-finder/README.md

 Register at: [https://www.opensubtitles.org/en/newuser](https://www.opensubtitles.org/en/newuser)
 Add the user and password to **config.ini** file from above

+NOTE: If you don't want to register leave the name and password fields empty

 ## Running

 ### As a command line tool